 First of all, it doesn’t matter what kind of light bulb you’re dealing with.
 Incandescent, fluorescent (including CFLs), halogens, and LEDs all work the same way.
-The only slight difference is that some tubular lamps connect at both ends.
-And, as that implies, it doesn’t matter what kind of base it has: regular screw base, a GU10 bayonet base, or two bi-pin ends.
+The only slight difference is that some tubular lamps connect at both ends, but it doesn’t matter what kind of base it has: regular screw base, a GU10 bayonet base, or two bi-pin ends.
 If the lamp uses electricity to make light, it needs a complete circuit from the panel through the bulb to the neutral and back to the source.
 If that exists, the bulb should work.
 If any part of that circuit is damaged or missing, it will not illuminate.

 With a regular on/off bulb, you can test if it works by removing it from the location where it isn’t working and installing it in a different location where the same kind of light bulb is working.
-To do that, you’ll have to handle at least one bulb that you know is good and one that you think might be bad.
-Assuming that you don’t want to shorten the life of those bulbs unnecessarily, remember to clean and cover your hands before you grab one, to avoid leaving fingerprints on it.
+If testing a halogen bulb, remember to wear gloves, as the oils from your hands can cause temperature fluctuations that may crack or shatter the bulb.

 Turn the working bulb off, remove it from the socket, and set it aside.
 Take the bulb that’s not working out of its socket and put it in the working socket.
 If the bulb doesn’t light up once turned on, it needs to be replaced.